Useful Classes We Don’t Teach in School

 SO, while I hope I will not be heading back into school walls to teach state-sponsored propaganda ever again – I have come up with a list of things I would teach to kids that I feel are useful.
 All of these “subjects” could be added to a traditional school’s curriculum to make school more useful.

 A good barometer for a useful subject is one that no kid would ever have to ask why it is useful.
-They inherently see the value in the moment.
-Otherwise, they should probably be doing something else.
+They inherently see the value of the topic in the moment.
+If a kid has to ask why the information is useful to them … it’s probably not useful. (probably)

 Useful Classes I’d Add to School